Invincishroom/ENGG140GP/README.md

 ## How to Start the Game

--Navigate to the "src" directory.
+- Navigate to the "src" directory.
--Run the command "./main" to start the game.
+- Run the command "./main" to start the game.

 ## Game Rules